 Orbital Sciences’ unpiloted Cygnus resupply craft will make a second attempt to rendezvous and berth with the International Space Station early Sept.
 29, management teams from NASA and the Dulles, Va.,-based company decided Sept.
 27. The latest operations plan would position Cygnus, with its 1,543-lb. cargo of crew provisions, about 35 ft. below the orbiting science lab at 7:15 a.m.
 EDT, for an astronaut-commanded robot arm grapple.
 The commercial freighter was launched Sept.
 18 on a ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Cygnus Rendezvous Try Set For Sept.
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Cygnus Rendezvous Try Set For Sept.
 29".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.